dylancornelie/iptable_tp/readme.md

-# Setup the router and workstation
+# Setup the gateway and workstation

-## Router
+## gateway

 ### Configuration

-Run all the command in router_configuration.sh
+Run all the command in gateway_configuration.sh

 ### iptables setup

 First you need to run the llista_blanca.sh and llista_negra.sh.

-And to finish the configuration of iptables run all the command in router.sh.
+And to finish the configuration of iptables run all the command in gateway.sh.

 You can add deic_redirish.sh and traceroute.sh any time after having executed all the previous commands.